MadLittleMods/zig-x-compositing-manager/dev-notes.md

    create a new X11 screen that appears as a window on your desktop.
     - `Xephyr :99 -screen 1920x1080x24`: Creates a new 1920x1080 display with 24-bit
       color depth.
 Then you can run `DISPLAY=:99 firefox` to run Firefox on that display.
+    - `Xephyr :99 +extension COMPOSITE -screen 300x300x24` Create a new display with the composite extension enabled.